Skip to main content

 6. Outfit builders and capsule wardrobes

 "10-piece capsule wardrobe for work," "how to build a travel wardrobe," "minimalist wardrobe essentials."
 These pages do something powerful: they sell multiple items at once.
 Instead of convincing someone to buy one item, you're showing them a complete wardrobe system where every piece works together.
 Average order value goes up dramatically when you guide the complete look.
+Effective outfit-builder pages use strong internal linking to connect each item to its product page and to related style guides.

 Seasonal content strategy: timing is everything